 Some electors will have appointed a proxy to vote on their behalf.
 Even so, electors may vote in person provided that they do so before the proxy and that the proxy has not applied to vote by post.
 Check the register of electors to see if the elector has already voted before commencing with the following procedure.
-Electors who have applied to vote by proxy may have the letter 'P' against their name on the register of electors.
+Any elector who has applied to vote by proxy will have the letter 'P' against their name on the register of electors.